School survey shows 'critical gaps' for in-person learning - WTMJ

 As more schools invite students back to the classroom, many parents are conflicted, according to a poll from The University of Chicago Harris School of Public Policy and The Associated Press-NORC Center for Public Affairs Research.
 It found that a majority of parents are at least somewhat concerned that in-person instruction will lead to more people being infected, but a slightly larger share is at least somewhat concerned that students will face setbacks in school because of the coronavirus pandemic.

-In addition to tracking school teaching methods, the federal survey also tracks how many students have enrolled in each type of learning.
+In addition to tracking what types of teaching schools were offering, the federal survey also tracks how many students enrolled in each mode.

-In January, the survey found, 38% of fourth graders enrolled in full-time, in-person learning, compared with 28% of eighth graders.
+In January, 38% of fourth graders were learning full-time in-person, compared with 28% of eighth graders, the survey found.
 Larger shares of students were entirely remote, with 43% of fourth graders and 48% of eighth graders learning away from school.
 It was not clear what share was learning online by choice and how many students were in schools without in-person options.

-There were stark differences based on where students live, reflecting the regional battles that have played out as cities debate how and when to reopen schools.
+There were stark differences based on where students live, reflecting the regional battles that have played out as cities debate how to reopen schools.

 In the South and Midwest, where schools were the quickest to reopen, just under 40% of eighth grade students were enrolled full time in classroom instruction in January.
 In the West and Northeast, the figure was about 10%.